-Enter the agency name conducting New Entrant activities, if other than the Lead MCSAP Agency: MS Department of Public Safety
+Enter the agency name conducting New Entrant activities, if other than the Lead MCSAP Agency: MS Department of Public Safety have effective safety management programs.

 Please complete the information below by entering data from the NEWS Dashboard regarding Safety Audits in your State.
-Data Source: New Entrant website Date information retrieved from NEWS Dashboard to complete eCVSP 07/21/2021 Total Number of New Entrant Carriers in NEWS (Unassigned and Assigned) 1182 Current Number of Past Dues 4
+Data Source: New Entrant website (NEWS ) Date information retrieved from NEWS Dashboard to complete eCVSP Total Number of New Entrant Carriers in NEWS (Unassigned and Assigned) 978 Current Number of Past Dues 74

 Program Goal: Reduce the number and severity of crashes, injuries, and fatalities involving commercial motor vehicles by reviewing interstate new entrant carriers.
-At the State's discretion, intrastate motor carriers are reviewed to ensure they have effective safety management programs.
+At the State's discretion, intrastate motor carriers are reviewed to ensure they